-Ms. Adiani has over 17 years of experience in the mining industry spanning executive industry roles, investment banking and corporate law.
+Rita Adiani has over 18 years of experience in the mining industry spanning executive industry roles, investment banking and corporate law.
 Ms. Adiani was Senior Adviser to ASCU USA since January 2021 and was responsible for leading execution of the initial public offering and other corporate finance and development activities.
 Previously, she was Executive Vice President of Xiana Mining Inc., a copper producer and developer in Chile where she was Head of Business Development responsible for group finance & corporate finance matters.
 Prior to that, she was Managing Director in the mining team at NRG Capital Partners in London and also served as Vice President within the Mining M&A Team at Societe Generale.
 Ms. Adiani has advised on and been involved in transactions in excess of US\$10 billion during the course of her career, including landmark industry transactions.
 She was Senior Corporate Finance Manager for La Mancha Resources (reporting to the CFO), which remains one of the largest private investors in the gold sector with over US\$1 billion of assets under management.
 She is also admitted to practice as a solicitor of the Supreme Court of England & Wales (currently non-practicing) and practiced corporate law at Linklaters LLP in London and Dubai from 2006-2011.

 Ms. Adiani is a law graduate from the University of Oxford and University of Sheffield.
 She has a CFA in ESG Investing from the CFA Institute and also has a Certificate in Mining Studies - Mining & Minerals Engineering from the University of British Columbia (Norman B. Keevil Institute of Mining Engineering).
-Currently, Ms. Adiani also serves on the board of Brixton Metals Corporation and the Maricopa Economic Development Alliance in Arizona.
+Currently, Ms. Adiani also serves as an Advisory Board member on the International Battery Metals board.